Meet the new Riverside! The one place to record, edit, and share your conversations. Learn more

 Let’s look at a few benefits of video podcasts below:

 If you want to maximize your downloads, getting your podcast in front of as many eyes as possible makes sense.
-And that means you may need to expand beyond the usual podcast directories like Apple Podcasts and Stitcher.
+And that means you may need to expand beyond the usual podcast directories like Apple Podcasts and Spotify.

 Humans Respond Better to Video